 In 1876, during the Great Sioux Wars, U.S. Cavalry Capt.
 Phillip Donlin serves at Fort Abraham Lincoln in the Montana Territory.
 His duties take him away from his wife, Celie Donlin, who feels neglected and unhappy.She is having an affair with Lt.
 John Haywood, whom she tries to persuade to resign the army and run away with her.Unknown to them, her husband overhears their conversation and confronts them.Heartbroken, he leaves the next morning on another patrol.His latest mission is to arrive at Camp Yellowstone and warn General Custer and his meager forces numbering a few hundred men of the large buildup of Sioux forces gathering at the Little Big Horn River.During a stop at a watering hole, Capt.
 Donlin's patrol is reached by Lt.
 Haywood's unit and told to return to Fort Lincoln but the captain disregards the orders and decides to attempt to warn general Custer whose forces already left for Little Big Horn River.
 Written by

-According to Marie Windsor, an executive from Lippert Films announced the film had run out of money.The production team torn out several pages out of the script, thus eliminating certain scenes from the finished film.
+According to Marie Windsor, an executive from Lippert Pictures arrived on the set and announced that the film had run out of money.The production team tore out several pages out of the script, thus eliminating certain scenes from the finished film.
 See more »

 Why does anyone have to ride point?